 Set expectations

-Only host suitable guests
+Attract suitable guests

 Collect fees and payments without issues

 Let’s say you offer an extra breakfast option for your guests.
 When you have your guests agree to the additional charges in the vacation rental contract, there’s no room for error.
-You’ll be able to collect payment more swiftly, as it’s written in the agreement that they agreed to the additional charges.
+You’ll also be able to collect payment more swiftly, as it’s written in the agreement that they agreed to the additional charges.
 This saves you the trouble of chasing down your guests to pay or justify the charges.

 Is a short-term rental agreement mandatory?

 At the end of the day, it’s not mandatory to have your own short-term vacation rental agreement.
-However, this may vary depending on state and local laws, but there is no mandate for vacation rental agreements federally.
+While the specifics may vary depending on state and local laws, there is no federal mandate for vacation rental agreements in short-term rentals.
 An agreement may be mandatory if you’re booking through a third party.
 Many OTAs already have some type of agreement built into their platform.
-Nevertheless, it might not be mandatory, but it is highly recommended.

-What to include in a vacation rental agreement
+20+ things to include in a vacation rental agreement

-Below you’ll find a list of the general questions you should aim to answer in your rental agreement.
-This will help you create a basic outline that you can then present to your attorney – they’ll be able to put what you want to include in the right legal terms for the document.
+As previously mentioned, you should always speak to your attorney before you write up any legally binding agreement.
+Below, you’ll find a list of the general questions you should aim to answer in your rental agreement.
+This will help you create a basic outline that you can then present to your attorney —they’ll be able to put what you want to include in the right legal terms for the document.

 Property data

-- The exact location
+• The exact location

-- The current condition of the property
+• The current condition of the property

 We recommend that you always attach a sheet with the property’s inventory to the vacation rental contract, which includes furniture and appliances and their current condition, and have your guests sign it.
+This ensures both parties are aware of what’s inside the vacation rental property (and what condition everything is in) in the event of any damage.

 Guest data

-- First, middle, and last name
+• First, middle, and last name

-- ID, passport, or driver’s license
+• ID, passport, or driver’s license

-- Home or permanent address
+• Home or permanent address

-- Phone number
+• Phone number

 Capacity limits

-It is vitally important that the contract includes the maximum capacity of the property.
+Ensure your short-term rental contract includes the maximum capacity of the property.
 Some localities have occupancy restrictions, especially in areas that are strict about vacation rentals.
-Remember that when a guest breaks these rules, the penalty falls on you, so make sure you’re particularly clear about how many people can stay there.

-Even if you do not exceed the legal limit, including the maximum capacity can be useful if you want to charge additional fees based on the number of guests.
+Remember that when a guest breaks these rules, the penalty falls on you, so be particularly clear about how many people can stay there.
+Even if you don’t exceed the legal limit, including the maximum capacity can be useful if you want to charge additional fees based on the number of guests.

 Check-in and check-out times